komrad36/KPS/README.md

     Propagation terminated by user after 0.749 sec realtime.

 ## KPS_Vis ##
 The fun part!
-While KPS is simulating, or afterward (the files are saved to disk), any combination of ten satellite parameters can be plotted by KPS_Vis.
+While KPS is simulating, or afterward (the files are saved to disk), any combination of 18 satellite parameters can be plotted by KPS_Vis.
 The following table explains the available parameters:

 Parameter	|	Description
 ----------- | -----------------------------------
 R			|	Position
+ORIENTATION	|	Live 3-D View of Satellite Polygons
 V			|	Velocity
 Q			|	Attitude Quaternion
 Q_ORB		|	Quaternion to Orbital Frame